waski35/starmadewebmanager/README.md

 Starmade Web Manager

-Web managemant interface for shadow by doomsider
+Web managemant interface for shadow by doomsider providing more elegant and easy way to view and interact with Starmade Dedicated Server Objects in-game.

 This software is licensed under GNU GPL 2 license.
 For terms see : https://www.gnu.org/licenses/old-licenses/gpl-2.0.html